-Women make up a very small proportion of those who appear before the courts on criminal charges in Ireland and of those who are imprisoned.
-On average, women make up around 3.5% of the prison population, with a large number of committals concerning non-violent offences.
-Additionally, the majority of sentences are short-term (up to a year).
+On average, women make up around 4.2% of the prison population, with a large number of committals concerning non-violent offences.
+Additionally, the majority are detained on short-term sentences.
 However, the impact of even short-term imprisonment on these women and their families is profound.
 The economic and social costs to society at large arising from the imprisonment of women are also significant.

-Major concerns remain in relation to overcrowding in both of the country’s female prisons – the Dóchas Centre and the inadequate conditions of women prisoners in Limerick Prison.
+Major concerns remain in relation to overcrowding in both of the country’s female prisons – the Dóchas Centre and a female wing in Limerick Prison.
 The detention of women for immigration-related reasons is also a concern for IPRT.
 IPRT remains committed to working towards major policy change in relation to imprisonment of women in Ireland, with a central focus on the provision of alternatives to detention and open prison provision for women.